gn2sx/google-homepage/README.md

 # google-homepage
-google clone for html practice
+For practicing HTML: A clone of google's homepage.